7 Micro-Civic Interventions That Actually Change Your Neighborhood

 Week 3: Just Do It

 Saturday morning.
 Be there at the time you said.
 Bring what you need.
 Take before photos.
 Do the thing.
 Take after photos.
 Thank everyone who showed up.
 Post the photos somewhere.
 Done.
+Your first micro-civic intervention is complete.

 Week 4: Decide If You’re Doing It Again